thbtppl/latex-tips-advice/README.md

 The following best practices are generic, but are mainly focused on the generation of scientific PDFs using the default `pdflatex` engine.
 You can see in action what is listed here in the [PhD thesis template](https://github.com/thbtppl/latex-thesis-imperial) I shared.

-Feel free to raise an issue or submit a pull request if you see something is missing or if you disagree with the following claims!
+Feel free to raise an issue or submit a pull request if you see something is missing, or if you simply disagree with the following claims!

 ## Contents